wp-plugins/featured-post-type-widget/readme.txt

 1. Go to 'Plugins' menu under your Dashboard
 2. Click on the 'Add New' link
-3. Search for bns-featured-category
+3. Search for featured-post-type
 4. Install.
 5. Activate through the 'Plugins' menu.
-6. Place the BNS Featured Category widget appropriately in the Appearance | Widgets section of the dashboard.
+6. Place the Featured Post Type widget appropriately in the Appearance | Widgets section of the dashboard.
 7. Set options to personal preferences:
 * Widget Title
+* Post Type
 * Categories - separated by commas
 * Show (first) Category Description (checkbox)
 * Show Author and date/time details of post (checkbox)